Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: IAM-004

 Identify and deactivate any unnecessary IAM access keys in order to follow IAM security best practices.
 Amazon IAM allows you to assign a maximum of two active access keys but this is recommended only during the key rotation process.
-Trend Micro Cloud One™ – Conformity strongly recommends deactivating the old key once the new one is created so only one access key remains active for the IAM user.
+Trend Cloud One™ – Conformity strongly recommends deactivating the old key once the new one is created so only one access key remains active for the IAM user.

 This rule can help you with the following compliance standards: